zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1000AppDev.md

   Enter a value: DBNAME

 var.autonomous_database_display_name
-  Enter a value: dannysDB
+  Enter a value: testDB
 ```

-- The password to your database will be output after it has finished creating.
+- The **password** to your database will be output after it has finished creating.
 The user is ADMIN

 - To destroy the database created: